zydou/arti/doc/dev/notes/memory-limit.md

                but_can_stop_discarding_after_freeing_this_much: usize,
                ReclaimingToken);

-  pub struct Participation {
+  pub struct Account {
     #[getter]
-    id: PId,
+    id: AId,
-    // quota we have preemptively claimed for use by this Participation
+    // quota we have preemptively claimed for use by this Account
     // has been added to PRecord.used
-    // but not yet returned by Participation.claim
+    // but not yet returned by Account.claim
     //
     // this arranges that most of the time we don't have to hammer a
     // single cache line